 Enter your Aadhaar number, and an OTP will be sent to your registered mobile number.
 Login by entering that OTP. - Check bank details

 If you do not get the information on the website, you can go to your bank or call the customer care and ask.
-My friend called SBI’s customer care, and he got the information immediately.

 How to check DBT status using mobile number?